RMC-AIvsAI/CyMARL-CommFormer/README.md

 This work builds upon the work completed in DIAL.

 ## Installation instructions
-Codebase has been tested using Windows 10 and Windows 11.
+Codebase has been tested using Windows 11.
 To install, begin with a new Anaconda environment following these steps:

 ### Using the GUI
 1. Install Anaconda Navigator